adiadd/adiadd.github.io/README.md

 # Aditya's Personal Website

-This is a simple repo that I use to maintain my website (made in HTML/CSS 😊)
+this is a simple repo that i use to maintain my website